yarisvt/tyk-docs/tyk-docs/content/tyk-stack/tyk-pump/tyk-pump-configuration/datadog.md

 ## Introduction

-The Tyk Pump can be configured to send your API logs to [Datadog](https://www.datadoghq.com/) which then allows you to build [dashboards](https://docs.datadoghq.com/integrations/tyk/#dashboards) for your data.
+The Tyk Pump can be configured to send your API analytics to [Datadog](https://www.datadoghq.com/) with which you can build [dashboards](https://docs.datadoghq.com/integrations/tyk/#dashboards) with various metrics based on your API traffic in Tyk.

+### Datadog dashboard example

+{{< img src="/img/pump/datadog-tyk-analytics-dashboard.jpeg" alt="Sample Datadog dashboard" >}}

 ## Prerequisites